-To enter a non-constant function, select User-defined item in the Type group box and enter the points defining the function in form of pairs (x, y=f(x)) in the function table:
+To introduce a non-constant function, select User-defined item in the Type group box and enter the points defining the function in form of pairs (x, y=f(x)) in the function table.

-Note: the range of entered data depends on the type of defined parameter, therefore you should carefully checked it.
-For example, for user-defined blocking function all entered values y=f(x) should be positive.
+Note: the range of entered data depends on the type of defined parameter,.
+For example, for user-defined blocking function, all entered values y=f(x) should be positive.

 The following functions are available in the dialog window: